swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 func generic<T>(@Wrapper arg: T) { ... }
 ```

-Then, overload resolution will choose which `init(wrappedValue:)` to call based on the static type of the argument at the call site:
+Then, overload resolution will choose which `init(wrappedValue:)` to call based on the static type of the argument at the call-site:

 ```swift
 generic(arg: 10) // calls the unconstrained init(wrappedValue:)